MicrosoftDocs/patterns-practices/patterns-practices/guide/8-navigation-using-the-prism-library-5.0-for-wpf.md

 Frequently, the views and view models in your application will want to participate in navigation.
 The **INavigationAware** interface enables this.
 You can implement this interface on the view or (more commonly) the view model.
 By implementing this interface, your view or view model can opt-in to participate in the navigation process.

+> [!NOTE]
-**Note:**  In the description that follows, although a reference is made to calls to this interface during navigation between views, it should be noted that the **INavigationAware** interface will be called during navigation whether it is implemented by the view or by the view model.<br />
+>  In the description that follows, although a reference is made to calls to this interface during navigation between views, it should be noted that the **INavigationAware** interface will be called during navigation whether it is implemented by the view or by the view model.<br />
 During navigation, Prism checks to see whether the view implements the **INavigationAware** interface; if it does, it calls the required methods during navigation.
 Prism also checks to see whether the object set as the view's **DataContext** implements this interface; if it does, it calls the required methods during navigation.

 This interface allows the view or view model to participate in a navigation operation.
 The **INavigationAware** interface defines three methods.